EwarJames/alx-low_level_programming/0x09-static_libraries/README.md

-This directory contains files for the C - Static libraries project
+This directory contains files for the C - Static libraries projects